astrobl1904/docker-library/docs/php-dev/README.md

 - Oracle Instantclient: /etc
 - PDFlib: /usr/local/PDFlib/

+## Xdebug Configuration

+Xdebug remote debugging is enabled and with `remote_connect_back` turned on.
+Xdebug uses the standard port tcp/9000 to connect to the debugging client.
+Additionally the profiler can be triggered with the GET/POST variable `XDEBUG_PROFILE`.
+Trace and profile files are stored in the directories `profiler` and `trace` in the directory `/var/spool/xdebug`.
+## Apache Logs

+Apache logs are kept in `/var/log/httpd/`.
+Logs for sites are saved in a folder in the log directory.
+The folder is named after the server's name.

 # How to use this image

-This image contains the major database modules, the PDFlib module and the Xdebug module in version 2.2.7, the last supported version for PHP 5.3.
-Xdebug is configured to use callback and uses port 9000.
+This image contains the major database modules, the PDFlib module and the Xdebug module.

 ## Start a PHP Apache default instance

-    docker run --name www-default -d astrobl1904/php-dev:5.3.3-apache-centos6
+    docker run --name www-default -d astrobl1904/php-dev

 This image includes `EXPOSE 80` (the default HTTP port)